MyPathKey/pathkey-tauri/README.md

 - [Qopy](https://github.com/0PandaDEV/Qopy) - The fixed Clipboard Manager for Windows and Mac.
 - [Remind Me Again](https://github.com/probablykasper/remind-me-again) - Toggleable reminders app for Mac, Linux and Windows.
 - [Takma](https://github.com/jam53/Takma) - Kanban-style to-do app, fully offline with support for Markdown, labels, due dates, checklists and deep linking.
+- [Tencent Yuanbao](https://yuanbao.tencent.com/) ![closed source] - Tencent Yuanbao is an AI application based on Tencent Hunyuan large model.
+It is an all-round assistant that can help you with writing, painting, copywriting, translation, programming, searching, reading and summarizing.
 - [TimeChunks](https://danielulrich.com/en/timechunks/) ![closed source] - Time tracking for freelancers without timers and HH:MM:SS inputs.
 - [WindowPet](https://github.com/SeakMengs/WindowPet) - Overlay app that lets you have adorable companions such as pets and anime characters on your screen.
 - [Zawee](https://zawee.net) ![closed source] - Experience the synergy of Kanban boards, note-taking, file sharing, and more, seamlessly integrated into one powerful application.
-- [Tencent Yuanbao](https://yuanbao.tencent.com/) ![closed source] - Tencent Yuanbao is an AI application based on Tencent Hunyuan large model.
-It is an all-round assistant that can help you with writing, painting, copywriting, translation, programming, searching, reading and summarizing.
+- [ZeroLaunch-rs](https://github.com/ghost-him/ZeroLaunch-rs) - Focuses on app launching with error correction, supports full/pinyin/abbreviation searches.
+Features customizable interface and keyboard shortcuts.

 ### Search